Working Papers

 Runner-Up, 5th Annual Sustainable Finance in Fixed Income Research Competition

-Presentations: 3rd London Political Finance Workshop (scheduled), Sixth Edinburgh Corporate Finance Conference (scheduled), HKU Governance and Sustainability PhD Workshop 2025 (scheduled), FMA European Doctoral Student Consortium 2025 (scheduled), Junior Academics Research Seminars in Finance 2024-25, and University of Oxford
+Presentations: Exeter Sustainable Finance Conference 2026 (scheduled), ARCS Annual Research Conference 2026 (scheduled), CREDIT Venice 2025, Future Scholars in Finance Forum 2025, Liechtenstein Workshop of Sustainable Finance, 3rd London Political Finance Workshop, Sixth Edinburgh Corporate Finance Conference, Hong Kong-Shenzhen Joint Finance Research Workshop 2025, HKU Governance and Sustainability PhD Workshop 2025, FMA European Doctoral Student Consortium 2025, Junior Academics Research Seminars in Finance 2024-25, Xiamen University, Nanyang Technological University, City University of Hong Kong, Lingnan University, Peking University, and the University of Oxford

-Do public policies always effectively promote corporate prosocial behaviour?
-I show that their impacts depend on interactions with private-sector voluntary motives.
-Using a difference-in-differences approach, I examine how private-sector motives to reduce emissions respond to the adoption of greenhouse gas reduction targets in nine U.S. states.
-Firms in adopting states experience decreased shareholder pressure, as evidenced by fewer emission-related shareholder proposals and lower voting support.
-Furthermore, I find no evidence that these policies reduce corporate emissions relative to the control group.
-These results suggest that certain public interventions can inadvertently crowd out private-sector prosocial efforts, thereby undermining their intended outcomes.
+Do public policies necessarily foster private-sector prosocial behaviour?
+I show that their effectiveness depends on interactions with private-sector prosocial motives.
+Exploiting the adoption of greenhouse gas reduction targets in nine U.S. states, I find that firms in adopting states exhibit decreased voluntary motives to reduce emissions, as evidenced by fewer emission-related shareholder proposals and lower voting support.
+Furthermore, I find no evidence of reduced corporate emissions relative to control firms.
+Heterogeneity analyses indicate that the policy is less effective for firms with stronger pre-policy voluntary motives.
+Overall, the results suggest that certain public interventions can inadvertently crowd out private-sector efforts, thereby undermining their objectives.

 Powerful CEOs in Uncertain Times: Survival of the Fittest Paper Slides